 Dr Megan Aimee Robertson

-Researcher, Dr Megan Robertson is a postdoctoral fellow linked to the SARChI Chair in Religion and Social Justice, researching in the area of queer sexuality and institutional church culture.
+Recently appointed Senior Researcher, Dr Megan Robertson joined in 2021 as a postdoctoral fellow linked to the SARChI Chair in Religion and Social Justice, researching in the area of queer sexuality and institutional church culture.
 She is driven by a commitment to social justice and has a keen interest in developing method and pedagogical practice in that area.
 Dr Robertson attained her PhD at the University of the Western Cape and completed her Honours and Master’s degrees in Sociology at Stellenbosch University and explored the ways in which race and gender are implicated in the institutional cultures of student residences and organisations at the university.

 Link to her doctoral dissertation: Called and Queer: Exploring the Lived Experiences of Queer Clergy in the Methodist Church of Southern Africa

 - Dr Robertson spoke with Inclusive & Affirming Ministries about her PhD research looking at the complex relationship between institutional power and the ordinary lived realities of clergy in the Methodist Church of Southern Africa (MCSA).
 You can read the Q&A here.

 - Dr Robertson was featured on the Centre for Religion and Public Life (CRPL) at the University of Leeds’ blog, Religion in Public Life in the Researcher of the Month series.
 This series aims to showcase the work of scholars in the field of religion and theology and demonstrate how their work examines the role of religion in public life.
 The article is available at the Religion in Public blog.